Here are tips that can help if you are suspecting you are having a miscarriage.

 Miscarriage usually signals that something wasn’t right with the pregnancy.
-While it can be a very difficult time, it is important not to blame oneself or our partner.
-It isn’t anyone’s fault as miscarriage is not preventable.
+While it can be a very difficult time, it is important not to blame yourself or our partner.
+It isn’t anyone’s fault.
+Miscarriage is not preventable.

 Data from the National Institute of Child Health and Development indicate that miscarriage is common.
 For women who already know they’re pregnant, the miscarriage rate is 1 in 6.
 Miscarriage is also common in women before pregnancy is established.